silversub/terraform/manage_resources.md

 ## Removing IBM Cloud resources
 {: #remove_resources}

-You can use Terraform to remove {{site.data.keyword.Bluemix_notm}} resources if you do not want them anymore.
+You can use Terraform to remove {{site.data.keyword.cloud_notm}} resources if you do not want them anymore.
 {: shortdesc}

-1. Show the summary of steps that Terraform identified to remove your {{site.data.keyword.Bluemix_notm}} resources.
+1. Show the summary of steps that Terraform identified to remove your {{site.data.keyword.cloud_notm}} resources.
    ```
    terraform plan -destroy
    ```
    {: pre}

 2. Verify the Terraform execution plan.
-3. Remove your {{site.data.keyword.Bluemix_notm}} resources.
+3. Remove your {{site.data.keyword.cloud_notm}} resources.
    ```
    terraform destroy
    ```